Tools>

 • Jira / Trello / Asana: Task management, sprints, and roadmaps.

-• Slack / Microsoft Teams: Team communication, file sharing, and integration with other tools.
+• Slack / Microsoft Teams: team communication, file sharing, and integration with other tools.

 Conclusion